This article was updated on September 30, 2021.

 Most social media networks offer up little information about their algorithms (like this vague article released by Facebook), so it can be difficult to wrap your head around what it all means for your business’ content.

-To help you understand how it works, here’s a classic Forge and Smith-style analogy.
+To help you understand how social media algorithms work, here’s a classic Forge and Smith-style analogy.

 The algorithmic timeline in real life

 Let’s pretend that the algorithmic timeline is a TV channel guide.
 (Let’s not call it Netflix, but let’s recognize that we’re basically talking about Netflix and its own algorithm here.)

 Pam is watching TV on a Saturday afternoon.
 She looks through the channel listings and sees a Western sitcom that sounds good.
 She puts on that show, and it’s so funny that she watches three episodes in a row.

 After that, she returns to the channel listings.
-She picks a show called Whisker Wars that sounds like it’s about cats, but when she switches to that channel it’s actually a docu-series about men with big beards.
+She picks a show called Whisker Wars that sounds like it’s about cats, but it turns out to be a docu-series about men with big beards.
 Not in the mood for follicle follies, she returns to the channel listings.

-From there, she watches the local news to see if there’s any coverage of the wiener dog races that she missed, but five minutes later she switches to a movie about a ballet dancer trying to make it in New York, and watches it all the way through.
+From there, she watches the local news to see if there’s any coverage of the wiener dog races.
+Five minutes later she switches to a movie about a ballet dancer trying to make it in New York, and watches it all the way through.

 Throughout her interactions with the channel listings, Pam is shown all kinds of options that she doesn’t watch: reality shows, sports, home and garden shows, cooking shows, major news broadcasts, BBC dramas, and more.

 The next day Pam is back to her TV (hey, it’s the weekend).
 This time, the options are awfully specific.
 They contain 15 different Western shows plus the first entire season of the one she watched yesterday, some Western movies, shows about horses, a handful of regional news broadcasts, musical-themed TV shows, talent competition shows, and dance movies ranging from cheerleading and hip hop to ballet and salsa.

-It also offers her a movie about Britney Spears, because Brit’s marketing team paid for that movie to be shown to people with an interest in dancing and singing.
+It also offers her a movie about Lady Gaga, because Gaga’s marketing team paid for that movie to be shown to people with an interest in dancing and singing.